NeoSchema Reference Guide

 nameargumentsreturns

-Fetch and return the names of all the relationship (both inbound and outbound)
+Fetch and return the names of all the relationships (both inbound and outbound)

 attached to the given Class.